dmmil/rnn22/README.md

 Time delays (ΔT) and novelty detection errors at different detection thresholds (Thr) are presented in the table

 ![docs/img_3.png](docs/img_3.png)

+For a detailed description of the examples, see the documentation wiki in the Examples section.

 ## How-to-use-from-gui